-After visiting the center Tuesday, staffers from the Texas-based human rights groups described the conditions at the jail as “deplorable,” and they relayed messages from refugees detained inside who told the groups that many children are losing weight and that detainees have been threatened with family separation if they don’t sign certain immigration documents, including voluntary deportation forms.
+After visiting the jail Tuesday, staffers from Texas-based human rights groups described the conditions at the jail as “deplorable,” and they relayed messages from refugees detained inside who told the groups that many children are losing weight and that detainees have been threatened with family separation if they don’t sign certain immigration documents, including voluntary deportation forms.

-According to the United Nations High Commissioner for Refugee office in Washington, DC, more than 60 percent of the children and families fleeing violence in Central American countries have legitimate claims to asylum and international protections.
+According to the United Nations High Commissioner for Refugee office in Washington, D.C., more than 60 percent of the children and families fleeing violence in Central American countries have legitimate claims to asylum and international protections.

-“While families are suffering this mass-family detention policy, it has become very good for business for private prison corporations like the GEO Group,” said Bob Libal, executive director of the Austin-based Grassroots Leadership, which works to end for-profit incarceration.
+“While families are suffering this mass family detention policy, it has become very good for business for private prison corporations like the GEO Group,” said Bob Libal, executive director of the Austin-based Grassroots Leadership, which works to end for-profit incarceration.

 “President Obama’s fixation on using family incarceration as a means to navigate his way out of our immigration crisis must end.
-These are families, women and children, and what we need is the president to use his executive authority to grant relief,” said Silky Shah, codirector of the Detention Watch Network, in a press release.
+These are families, women and children, and what we need is the president to use his executive authority to grant relief,” said Silky Shah, co-director of the Detention Watch Network, in a press release.

-President Obama announced earlier this month that he will delay executive action on immigration reform until after midterm elections this November, angering immigrant-rights organizations and leaving those who are locked up — as well as millions of other undocumented immigrants — in limbo.
+President Obama announced earlier this month that he will delay executive action on immigration reform until after midterm elections this November, angering immigrant rights organizations and leaving those who are locked up — as well as millions of other undocumented immigrants — in limbo.

 The plans for the construction of the new jail come nearly five years after some of the very same Texas-based rights groups challenged severe human rights abuses and successfully ended the detention of immigrant families at the infamous T. Don Hutto Residential Center, 35 miles outside Austin, in 2009.

-“Consistently, the very worst conditions in any [detention] facilities are facilities that are run by private entities like Corrections Corporation of America, and there’s more than one reason for that, but one of the fundamental reasons is that they have been historically allowed to operated in a nontransparent way,” said Brian McGiverin, an attorney with the Texas Civil Rights Project, who represented PLN in the case.
+“Consistently, the very worst conditions in any [detention] facilities are facilities that are run by private entities like Corrections Corporation of America, and there’s more than one reason for that, but one of the fundamental reasons is that they have been historically allowed to operated in a nontransparent way,” said Brian McGiverin, an attorney with the Texas Civil Rights Project, who represented Prison Legal News in the case.

-The precedent leaves other private prison corporations, such as the GEO Group, vulnerable to the same determination that it is a “governmental body” for purposes of the Texas Public Information Act.
+The precedent leaves other private prison corporations, such as the GEO Group, vulnerable to the same determination that it is a governmental body for purposes of the Texas Public Information Act.